shashanksp04/Blogify/README.md

-# Blog
+# Blogify

-This project is a full-stack blogging website created as a part of a LinkedIn Learning course.
+Blogify is a full-stack blogging website created as a part of a LinkedIn Learning course.
 It serves as a practice project to enhance my skills in full-stack development.
 The website integrates a front-end built with React.js and a back-end developed using JavaScript and MongoDB, utilizing the MERN stack.

 ## Features